joshybears/nyc-taxis/README.md

 ### View Visualization
 1. In the main directory, run the following command to run jupyter notebook: `pipenv run jupyter notebook`
 2. Open file `notebooks/Yellow-Taxi-Analysis.ipynb` using Jupyter
+3. Check the visualization, modify the query dates, modify the chart

 ## Discussion